Climate change, trade woes reshape Frankfurt auto show

 European carmakers are the focus of the show, and they will be rolling out new battery-powered vehicles to meet the European Union's tougher limits from 2021 on emissions of carbon dioxide, the greenhouse gas blamed for global warming.
 The lower limits are part of the EU's effort to meet the targets of the 2015 Paris climate accord.
 China, the world's largest auto market, is also pushing for more low-emission vehicles.

 Yet it remains very much open whether consumers will want to buy electric cars, given concerns about range, lack of places to charge away from home, and higher purchase prices.
 Battery vehicles were only 1.8% of the European market through the first six months of the year, according to figures from industry analysts at JATO Dynamics.
-The cars have sold better in the high end of the market, as exemplified by Tesla's Model S and Model X.
+The cars have sold better in the high end of the market, as exemplified by Tesla.

 The argument for rolling out so many new electric cars is that consumers need to see enough to choose from before they will change their purchasing habits.
 Some 20 models will hit the European market by 2021, targeting 400,000 in sales, according to research firm Bernstein, in a European market of roughly 15 million cars sold annually.